 “—and it’s not here.
-Your room is such a mess, by the way,” she adds and cringes her tiny nose in disgust.
+Your room is such a mess, by the way,” she adds and crinkles her nose in disgust.

 “Um, what?”
 I look around for the first time since she woke me up.
-The room is a mess, but I’m not the one responsible for it.
+The room is indeed a mess, but I am not the one who is responsible for it.
 My clothes are strewn all over the floor.
 So is all the contents of my school bag which I packed so carefully last night.
 Really?
 She was looking for the curling iron in my school bag?
 And is that my underwear lying on the floor?
-I feel my cheeks turn red, but what really sets me off is when I see my copy of Jane Eyre just lying on the floor, collecting dust—well, okay, the dust is a little bit my fault, I never said I was the tidiest person in the world—but Jane Eyre?
+I feel heat rise to my face, but what really sets me off is my copy of Jane Eyre just lying on the floor, collecting dust—well, okay, the dust is a little bit my fault, I never said I was the tidiest person in the world—but Jane Eyre?
 On the floor?
 Are you kidding me?
-I roll out of bed and waddle over to the book.
-I pick it up, dust it lovingly, and place it back on the shelf where it belongs.
+I roll out of bed and waddle over to my book.
+I pick it up lovingly, dust it, and place it back on the shelf where it belongs.

 “Were you looking for the curling iron on my bookshelves?”
 I ask incredulously.